How to Cite a Source With No Author in APA 7th Edition

 Basic rule: the title replaces the author

 When a source truly has no author, APA moves the title into the author position.
-The reference entry begins with the title, and the in-text citation uses a shortened version of that title.
+The reference entry starts with the title and the in-text citation uses a shortened title when needed.

 In-text citation formatting